Keys to Effective Shade Taking

 How Does Light Affect Taking A Shade?

 The quality of the light source is the most important factor when taking a shade.
-Mid-day natural light is the most accurate for matching color.
+Mid-day natural light is the most accurate for matching colors.
 If possible, taking shades at this time would be the optimal choice.

 Of course, this is not always an option, so artificial lighting is a more practical solution.
 The ideal light, artificial lighting, would be those that are most like natural sunlight.
 Color-corrected lights or full-spectrum LED lights are great options.
 The lighting needs to be close to natural light and balanced.